Antony-Thornton/MS2---Memory-Game/README.md

 General

-The general color theme of the game tries to mirror the theme ion the below links.
+The general color theme of the game tries to mirror the theme in the below links.
 It uses a mostly white theme with elements of grey.

 https://www.bmw.com/en/automotive-life/bmw-logo-meaning-history1.html